-In the Library, we have a collection of approximately 38,000 items (including videos, DVDs, and periodicals), a number of workstations and laptops that provide access to subscription electronic databases (most of which are also available remotely), and wireless service.
-The online catalog can be accessed through the webpage while in the Library, from home or on a smart device.
+In the Library, we have a borrowing collection (physical and electronic), computer workstations that provide access to subscription electronic databases (most of which are also available remotely), and wireless service.
+The library catalog can be accessed through the webpage while in the Library, from home or on a smart device.
 If the College Library does not have or provide access to what you need, the resources of other local and state libraries are available through inter-library loan.
-A valid Student ID card is necessary for most Library services.
+A valid Student ID card is necessary for most library services.